 When people say they aren’t for universal healthcare, I wonder if they think emergency rooms should turn away homeless women who are suffering major blood loss – the result of some horrible STD or worse, an abortion she attempted to perform on herself.

 The issue of universal healthcare is infinitely complicated.
 Sometimes, I don’t even know where to turn to find accurate information.
-But, what I do have that I think too many people who call themselves Republican or Democrat don’t have, are fixed ideological principles.
-Am I the only one surprised by this?

 So, the challenge in knowing where you stand on the issue of universal healthcare is not eased by the likes of Glen Beck or Rachel Maddow.
 The challenge is eased by knowing yourself and what you believe.
 Then and only then will you be able to define your ideological principles.
 If you are a Christian, then the teachings of Jesus will frame your ideologies.

 More than a decade ago, I heard a prayer and I think it’s one of the most important and effective prayers anyone can ever pray: Lord, replace my heart of stone with a heart of flesh.
 Only then will we find the right solutions for society’s most vulnerable people, many of whom are infinitely responsible for the horrible problems that plague them now.

 God, give me a heart of flesh.
 Without You, it’s just not possible to have one.